Holographic-Sol/icue_display/README.txt

 to the keyboard

+Recommended Settings:
-Recommended Timing: All 1.0 except HDD at 0.1.
+Timing: All 1.0 except HDD at 0.1
+EXCON (Exclusive Control): Enabled
+RGB 2: 0,0,0 (off) for all.

 Python Version: 3.9